OGMyst/milestone-Project-three/README.md

 - Add a limit to the pagination.
 Currently the numbers being displayed does not have a limit so eventually a limit of how many page links in the pagination need to be limited and range introduced

+- Improved search.
+Currently the user needs to search using the full name of the film, adding search capabilities to return films which contained the search word was deemed to complicated to fit into this project and should be added at a later date.

 ## Testing

 - All internal links work.